mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/compute/compute-javascript-getting-started.md

 ---
-title: Rhino Compute Service with JavaScript
+title: Rhino Compute &trade; Service with JavaScript
 description: This guide covers all the necessary tools required to get started with the Rhino Compute Service through JavaScript.
 authors: ['scott_davidson']
 sdk: ['RhinoCommon', 'Compute']